BarabasiB/AStar-SlidingPuzzle/README.md

 # AStar-SlidingPuzzle
-3x3 Sliding puzzle with AStar algorithm
+3x3 Sliding puzzle with AStar algorithm with two heuristics, only the Hamming distance implemented

 How to use:
 1.